Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were currently trading 44.50 points (or 0.18%) lower, suggesting that the Nifty 50 could open with some losses today.
+GIFT Nifty September 2025 futures were trading with a cut of 14.00 points (or 0.06%) in early trade, suggesting that the Nifty 50 could record a muted opening today.

 Institutional Flows: